chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 ### Mismatched actual files and snapshot groups

-With [snapshot groups](SnapshotGroups.md) it is possible to store a group of snapshotted values in a single snapshot file.
-Each snapshotted value is identified by a unique key.
+[Snapshot groups](SnapshotGroups.md) are a mechanism to store a group of snapshotted values in a single snapshot file.
+Each snapshotted value is identified by a unique key, known as the "snapshot group key".

 While the snapshotted values are stored in a single group file when using snapshot groups, a separate mismatched actual file is created for each snapshot comparison that fails.
-The mismatched actual file names include the unique key identifying the snapshot within the group.
+The mismatched actual file names include the snapshot group key identifying the snapshot within the group.

 For example, consider a situation where 2 snapshot matches are performed with the following settings:
 - Both snapshots use a `SnapshotName` of `MyShapshot`
-- The snapshots use `SnapshotGroup` values of `A` and `B` respectively
+- The snapshots use `SnapshotGroupKey` values of `A` and `B` respectively

 The snapshot file `MySnapshot.txt` will contain a JSON representation of the expected values: